 - Parental financial background

-Ohio law requires a court to issue a child support order if it issues a custody order.
+Ohio law requires a court to issue a child support order if it issues a child custody order.
 If a person has a divorce case involving children, both parents are required to provide detailed financial information to the court.

 How do I get child support payments?